-When using Windows integrated authentication for the Web Module login, without additional configuration of your browser Windows may prompt for Active Directory credentials.
+When using Windows integrated authentication for the web portal login, without additional configuration of your browser Windows may prompt for Active Directory credentials.
 After entering your credentials the login succeeds.
 (If the Windows Security challenge login screen continues to come up even after entering correct Active Directory credentials then the problem is a different issue.
-In this case see the attached Knowledge Base article under "See Also" at the bottom of this article.)
+In this case see the attached Knowledge Base article under "See Also Link" above.)

-The IIS server host name needs to be added to the zone that is being detected by Internet Explorer.
-You can check which zone it is by first successfully logging in manually and then it will be displayed in the Internet Explorer status bar on the bottom RHS.
-After determining which zone is being used, that zone needs to be modified to trust the site (IIS server host) and allow the current AD user login to be passed through to the Web Module.
-If it comes up as the "Internet" zone then modify the "Trusted Sites" zone, if "Local intranet" modify that zone as follows;
+For both Internet Explorer and Google Chrome the IIS server host name needs to be added to the zone that is being detected in Internet Explorer.
+You can check which zone it is by first successfully logging in manually with Internet Explorer and then it will be displayed in the Internet Explorer status bar on the bottom RHS.
+After determining which zone is being used, that zone needs to be modified to trust the site (IIS server host) and allow the current AD user login to be passed through to the web portal.
+If it comes up as the "Internet" zone then modify the "Trusted Sites" zone, if "Local intranet" then modify that zone as follows;

 1. Open IE's 'Internet Options' from the 'Tools' menu and click on the 'Security' tab,

 2. Click on the zone being used (or "Trusted Sites" for "Internet" zone) and then click the "Sites" button (and then "Advanced" if modifying the "Local intranet" zone),

 3. Add your HelpMaster server name e.g. 'webserver' and/or FQDN e.g. 'webserver.domain.com.au' to the 'Websites:' list,